Lakshitatak1/Weather-app/README.md

 # Weather-app
-it is a weather created using HTML,CSS and javascript.
+It is a weather created using HTML,CSS and javascript.
 In this you can check about weather condition of any place in world.